boytchev/suica/docs/user-guide.md

-### Animation loop
+### Animation loop (onTime)

+Command.
+Supports frame-based animation.
 The animation approach of Suica is to react every time when the browser is ready to update the image on the canvas.
 The command `onTime` registers a user-defined JS function that adjusts the 3D scene whenever a new frame is required.

 ```html
 HTML: